-The Initial Recipient will report the receipt of a Protected Disclosure and furnish its contents to the Protected Disclosure Officer in a timely manner and in all circumstances, except where the latter is the subject of the concern disclosed.
-In this instance the role of the Protected Disclosure Officer will be undertaken by the Vice President Administration & Finance.
+The Initial Recipient will report the receipt of a Protected Disclosure and furnish its contents to the Protected Disclosures Officer in a timely manner and in all circumstances, except where the latter is the subject of the concern disclosed.
+In this instance the role of the Protected Disclosure Officer will be undertaken by the Director of Information Governance and Compliance Management.